juliendelile/MECAGEN/README.md

 make CUSTOM=zebrafish
 ```

-(c) If you need to switch modes, you must clean all previous compilation files beforehand by typing:
+(c) If you need to switch modes to run another case study, you must clean all previous compilation files beforehand by typing:

 ```shell
 make cleanall